-The top question everyone seems to have about sex swings is how to install a swing and even more, how to install one in a way that you do not have to explain the ceiling hook to your mother-in-law.
-Here are seven ways that I mouunt my sex swings.
+The top question everyone seems to have about sex swings is how to install it and even more, how to install one in a way that you do not have to explain the ceiling hook to your mother-in-law.
+Here are seven ways that I mount them.

 7 Swing Installation Options

 Installing your sex swing can be pretty simple and straightforward, but I know that one of the biggest concerns for many people is what to tell people about the ceiling hook.
 Well, the good news is that there are many ways to install one and the ceiling hook, while the most common, it is certainly not alone and in many cases not even the best option.